-The famous desert terrain of this vast area can be attributed to the Tswalu Kalahari Reserve known for its safaris and game drives with the viewing of meerkats and pangolins and so much more, Richtersveld with its mountains and plains in very remote settings for quiet wilderness, Goegap Nature Reserve for camping as well as the Mokala National Park where one can get to lodge amongst endangered species.
+The famous desert terrain of this vast area can be attributed to the Tswalu Kalahari Reserve known for its safaris and game drives with the viewing of meerkats and pangolins and so much more, Richtersveld with its mountains and plains in very remote settings for quiet wilderness, Goegap Nature Reserve for camping, as well as the Mokala National Park where one can get to lodge among endangered species.

-The Northern Cape also offers varies waterfall settings for those who love this type of setting.
+The Northern Cape also offers various waterfall settings for those who love this type of setting.
 The Augrabies Falls National Park and the Augrabiesvalle offer one dramatic and beautiful waterfalls in the backdrop of rocky terrain.

-Lastly one cannot leave any South African province without a little cultural or heritage stimulation hence why the McGregor Museum is an extremely popular attraction when in the Northern Cape.
+Lastly, one cannot leave any South African province without a little cultural or heritage stimulation, hence why the McGregor Museum is an extremely popular attraction when in the Northern Cape.

 The Northern Cape is also known for its capital Kimberly.
-This city is home to the big hole which is a manmade hole.
+This city is home to the Big Hole which is a manmade hole.
 This open-pit and underground mine in Kimberley, South Africa, is claimed to be the deepest hole excavated by hand.

 The Mpumalanga Province is truly a place where the sun rises, as everything the sun touches is pure gold.
 The scenery in this province is reason alone for one to visit this province.

 A true Kruger National Park Safari Experience.
-This National Park is however not a one-trick pony type of destination but rather offers various activities for everyone.
+This National Park is, however, not a one-trick pony type of destination but rather offers various activities for everyone.

 These waterfalls include the Berlin Falls and Lisbon’s Falls.
 These can also be booked under a day tour called Panorama full Day Tour offered by our sister company Kruger Safari Africa.

 One can visit various game reserves such as the Sabie Sands Game reserve and the Timbavati Game Reserve amongst many others.
-Lastly while in Mpumalanga one can enjoy the view of the Sabie River.
+Lastly, while in Mpumalanga one can enjoy the view of the Sabie River.